ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

    MCS PowerSwitch Device

-Important operational notes:

-.. #TODO: Remove?
-No longer relevant with PowerSwitch commands refactored into LRCs
-- Certain requests to the power switch hardware can take longer than others, hence a timeout of 4 seconds set in the ``PowerSwitchDriver``.
-As such, accessing attributes or commands in the ``PowerSwitch`` device can take longer than the default Tango timeout (3 seconds).
-Any ``DeviceProxy`` of the ``PowerSwitch`` device should increase its timeout to 5 seconds to safely complete all requests (both successful and unsuccessful) before the Tango timeout.
-This can be done using ``pwr_dev_proxy.set_timeout_millis(5000)``, assuming ``pwr_dev_proxy`` is a ``DeviceProxy`` to the ``PowerSwitch`` device.
-- Although the DLI LPC9 claims to support up to 8 concurrent clients, testing has shown a significant slow down in response time when more than one request has been sent to the power switch.
+`Important operational note:` although the DLI LPC9 claims to support up to 8 concurrent clients, testing has shown a significant slow down in response time when more than one request has been sent to the power switch.
 As such, all communication with the power switch should be kept sequential.
 Currently the ``PowerSwitchDriver`` does not ensure this.
 If the ``PowerSwitch`` device is ever changed to handle requests asynchronously, the ``PowerSwitchDriver`` should also be updated to only process one request at a time.

 Asynchronous Event-Driven Control Structure